jfrog/log-analytics-prometheus/README.md

 Artifactory-HA ⎈:

 helm install `artifactory-ha` chart (using the above generated join and master keys).

-Note that you need to be at the root of this repository folder to have the helm values yaml available
+**💡Note: You need to be at the root of this repository folder to have `helm/artifactory-ha-values.yaml` file available for the following command**

 ```bash
 helm upgrade --install artifactory-ha jfrog/artifactory-ha \